karensheng/Airbnb_Regulation/README.md

 I intended to test whether the average price of listings in February 2018, controlling for room type, went up relative to that in February 2017, as a result of almost 50% reduction of listings.
 February 2017 was chosen as a baseline because I'd like to eliminate seasonality factors.
 Furthermore, in order to make the listings comparable, only the listings that were active in both February 2017 and February 2018 were included in the sample.
 To phrase the question differently - "Did the attrition or removal of almost half of the listings drive up the price of these listings that remained active after the compliance deadline?"

 It is common practice in the travel/hospitality industry to set prices dynamically based on the lead time of the reservation.
 Ideally, such prices, as captured by the Calendar data sets, should be used to calculate the average price across listings.
-In other words, in addition to controlling for common listings, the amount of lead time should also be controlled for.
-However, due to time constraints, only the "sticker price" in the Listings data were used.
+In other words, in addition to controlling for common listings, the amount of lead time should be controlled for.
+However, due to time constraints to complete the first phase of this project, only the "sticker price" in the Listings data were used.
 "Sticker price" is the price that a guest sees when she/he visits the page of a particular listing.

 Even without controlling for common listings, it appears that even though there were almost twice as many listings in February 2017 as in February 2018, the distributions of prices in these two months are very similar.